-The calyceal crescent sign refers to the early IVP appearance of markedly dilated renal calyces.
-It is formed by contrast outlining the collecting ducts and ducts of Bellini which are distorted by the associated enlarged calyces.
+The calyceal crescent sign (Dunbar crescents) refers to the early intravenous pyelogram (IVP) appearance of markedly dilated renal calyces.
+It is formed by early contrast opacification of the dilated collecting ducts and ducts of Bellini with the characteristic shape as a result of the associated enlarged calyces.

 - 1. Khanna Geetika.
 “The Calyceal Crescent Sign.”
 Radiology 236, no. 2 (August 1, 2005): 653-654. doi:10.1148/radiol.2362031411.